Nagapavankumarkongitala/pizza_sales_2015/README.md

 this project is on the pizza sales in 2015
-Using SQL Exploratory Data Analysis to aneswer the following questions
+Using SQL Exploratory Data Analysis to answer the following questions

 1.Retrieve the total number of orders placed?